Rufus For Real

 What is a gyro?

 The word gyro (pronounced yee-ro) comes from the Greek word meaning “to turn,” referring to the rotating vertical spit used to cook seasoned meat.
-Traditional gyros are sliced and served in pita with veggies and tzatziki — we’re turning that classic combo into a fast, fresh bowl.
+Traditionally, gyros are served in pita with meat, vegetables, and tzatziki—this recipe turns those same flavors into an easy bowl.

 Are these chicken gyro bowls gluten-free?